imagej/imagej.github.io/pages/BigStitcher_ICP_refinement.md

     multiple illuminations (and have not selected one of them yet), they will also be aligned.

-{% capture includecontent %} For **chromatic aberration correction**, it is necessary to detect the same interest points in all channels, so only use that if your sample has autofluorescent structures visible in all channels or you added fiducial beads that fluoresce in all channels {% endcapture %}
+{% include sidebox-right content='For """chromatic aberration

-{% include info-box content=includecontent %}
+correction""", it is necessary to detect the same interest points in all channels, so only use that if your sample has autofluorescent structures visible in all channels or you added fiducial beads that fluoresce in all channels' %}

 ## Expert refinement